-\subsection{Comparison between Vacuum and Background Potential}
+\subsection{Comparison between vacuum and background potential}

 To sum up, we have derived both the vacuum potential $V_\text{vac}$ and background potential $V_\text{bkg}$ for the scalar and pseudoscalar interaction.
 The general expression for $V_\text{vac}$ is given in appendix~\ref{appendix: Calculation of the massive neutrino vacuum potential}.
-Both potentials are attractive and exhibit a $1/r^5$ profile in the massless limit.
+Potentials from both interactions exhibit an attractive $1/r^5$ profile in the massless limit.
 The background potential $V_\text{bkg}$ is computed from the case of the cosmic neutrino background.
-The general $V_\text{bkg}$ expression for the scalar and pseudoscalar is given as Eq.~\eqref{general form of FD potential of scalar} and Eq.~\eqref{general form of FD potential of pseudoscalar} respectively, which is valid for arbitrary neutrino mass and distance.
-The background potential $V_\text{bkg}$ is repulsive, as opposed to the attractive vacuum potential $V_\text{vac}$.
+The general $V_\text{bkg}$ expression for the scalar and pseudoscalar is given as Eq.~\eqref{general form of FD potential of scalar} and Eq.~\eqref{general form of FD potential of pseudoscalar}, respectively, which is valid for arbitrary neutrino mass and distance.
 The asymptotic behaviors of the potential are summarized in the table~\ref{tab:comparing force}.

-The opposite signs of these potentials lead to a partial cancellation of their total magnitude at all ranges.
-The significance of the neutrino background effect on dark matter (DM) scattering is therefore determined by the relative magnitudes of $V_{\text{vac}}$ and $V_{\text{bkg}}$.
-This is particularly important for low-energy DM scattering, since we need to understand if the screening is strong enough to have a noticable impact.
-In genral, the potential becomes significant for DM scattering when its magnitude is comparable to or dominates the particle's kinetic energy which occurs at the short range ($r \ll T^{-1}$) where the potential is largest.
-We discuss the impact of the cosmic neutrino background in each limit below.
+The signs of these potentials lead to a suppression or enhancement of their total magnitude at all ranges.
+The significance of the neutrino background effect on dark matter (DM) scattering is therefore determined by the sign and magnitudes of $V_{\text{vac}}$ and $V_{\text{bkg}}$.
+This is particularly important for low-energy DM scattering, since we need to understand if the screening or the enhancement is strong enough to have a noticeable impact.
+In general, the potential becomes significant for DM scattering when its magnitude is comparable to or dominates the particle's kinetic energy, which occurs at the short range where the potential is largest.
+We discuss the impact of the cosmic neutrino background in each of the following limits below.